Meet the GCI Team

 Zanna Stutz

 Growing up in Portland, OR, Zanna has always loved spending time outside with family and friends.
 This passion led her to work as a whitewater raft guide in Colorado and Oregon, and then to Utah as a ski patroller and river restoration technician.
-Zanna comes to GCI in 2024 after graduating from Dartmouth College where she studied Geography and Public Policy.
+Zanna came to GCI in 2024 after graduating from Dartmouth College where she studied Geography, Public Policy, and Spanish.
 Specifically, her research in school focused on how understandings of climate change influence the environmental politics and conflict surrounding dams.

 Board